IRCrypt/documentation/readme.md

 IRCrypt Protocol Definition
 ---------------------------

-To help IRCrypt grow a little bit faster, there exists a **lite version** and a **full version** of IRCrypt.
-So some parts of the protocol are divided into the definition of the lite version and the full version.
+To help IRCrypt grow a little bit faster, there exists a **basic version** of IRCrypt and some **optional extensions**.
+So some parts of the protocol are divided into the definition of the basic version and the **optional extensions**.
 The structure of the protocol is as following:

 1. **General protocol information**
 2. **Symmetric Cipher**
 3. **Asymmetric Cipher**
-	1. Lite Version
+	1. Basic Version
-	2. Full Version
+	2. Optional Extensions
 4. **Key Exchange**
-	1. Lite Version
+	1. Basic Version
-	2. Full Version
+	2. Optional Extensions

-Obviously **General protocol information** is important for every IRCRypt implementation.
-The main part of IRCrypt is to communicate encrypted in channels with probably more than one other person.
-Because of that the part **Symmetric Cipher** has to be part of both the lite version as well as the full version.
-In the lite version **Asymmetric Cipher** and **Key Exchange** are not implemented, but there has to be a correct error treatment for incoming messages encrypted with an asymmetric cipher and/or for key exchange requests, so this error treatment is described in 3.1 and 4.1.

 References
 ----------